achdaisy/delphi/README.md

 # Delphi
-This folder contains my delphi projects and exercises.
-Its basically a recording of my journey
+This repository contains some delphi projects and exercises.